Contact Us

 Scope2: Indirect emissions from the use of energy such as electricity, heat, and steam supplied by other companies

-To contribute to a decarbonized society, the MJC Group will begin the introduction of renewable energy in 2024 and will gradually reduce the Scope 1 and Scope 2 GHG emissions from our main production sites in Japan.
-Considering the anticipated increase in energy usage due to the completion of new factories and the expansion of existing ones in line with increased production capacity, our medium-term goal is to reduce the total GHG emissions of the entire MJC Group by 20% by 2030, based on 2024 levels, assuming a stable supply of renewable energy.
+To contribute to a decarbonized society, the MJC Group started the introduction of renewable energy in 2024 and will gradually reduce the Scope 1 and Scope 2 GHG emissions from our main production sites in Japan.
+Considering the anticipated increase in energy usage due to the completion of new factories and the expansion of existing ones in line with increased production demand, our medium-term goal is to reduce the total GHG emissions of the entire MJC Group by 20% by 2030, based on 2024 levels, assuming a stable supply of renewable energy.

-In the long term, aiming to achieve carbon neutrality by 2050—a global target—we will advance our emission reduction activities through initiatives such as increasing the proportion of renewable energy.
-Additionally, we will continue our efforts towards energy conservation, promoting the reduction of energy consumption per unit of production.
+In the long term, aiming to achieve carbon neutrality by 2050 ‐a global target‐ we will advance our emission reduction activities through initiatives such as increasing the proportion of renewable energy.
+Additionally, we will continue our efforts towards energy conservation, promoting the reduction of energy consumption per unit* of production.

 (The unit for domestic business sites is calculated based on energy usage and production numbers)